-After you complete your Educational Planning Survey, your next step will be to take your ALEKS Math Assessment (available November 1 if you were admitted for the Spring 2015 semester).
+After you complete your Educational Planning Survey, your next step will be to take your ALEKS Math Assessment (available March 1 if you were admitted for the Summer or Fall 2015 semesters).
 The results from the ALEKS Math Assessment are used to determine your appropriate starting level in mathematics and chemistry.
 To determine your placement in English, we use the scores from your SAT-Writing exam.

 Click on the links below for more information about the various placements: